MayamaTakeshi/redmine_rt/README.md

 ```
 bundle exec rails server -e production -b 0.0.0.0
 ```

-Currently we just send notification of events (we don't send html fragments to clients) and this causes the client to update the page (making ajax calls if necessary).

 I recommend to use:
   "My account" > Preferences > "Display comments" = "In reverse chronological order"